What is Psychotherapy?

 Research has found that animal assisted interventions have been helpful in reducing mood symptoms, increasing self-esteem, developing self-awareness, mindfulness, and boundaries.
-During our sessions, you will have the choice of walking along side and/or riding a horse as we process your thoughts and feelings and work on self-regulation skill building.
+We will process your thoughts and feelings while working on self-regulation skill building with the support of one of our horses.
+Horses are highly empathic animals and can help clients to foster a secure attachment while resolving emotional pains from the past.
 I offer time-limited equine-assisted therapy during Spring and Fall seasons (weather-permitting).
 Initial intake is required prior to equine assisted sessions.
-You can learn more by clicking here.
+Inquire further.